sportnginlegacy/hubstats/README.md

 ## Configuration
 ### Authentication
-Hubstats needs Github credentials to access your repos, these can be setup in one of two ways:
+Hubstats needs Github credentials to access your repositories, these can be setup in one of two ways:

 #### Configuring the `octokit.yml`
 Add your GitHub API token or ClientID and Secret to `octokit.yml`.